srl-labs/wsl-containerlab/README.md

 1. Download the `.wsl` file from the [latest release](https://github.com/kaelemc/wsl-clab/releases/latest).

-2. Double click the `.wsl` file.
-This will install the distribution.
+2. Double click the `.wsl` file to install the distribution.

     > You may see an error that nested virtualization is not supported.
 See [vrnetlab](#vrnetlab-nested-virtualization).